-- One hour covering Principles of Design, Chapter 27 in the AIS Handbook. - One hour covering the Scale of Points, Chapter 27 in the AIS Handbook. - Two hours of instruction that cover the rest of Chapter 27 in the AIS Handbook. - Two hours of apprenticeship, watching judging of artistic designs at a show.
+- One hour covering Principles of Design, Chapter 30 in the AIS Handbook. - One hour covering the Scale of Points, Chapter 30 in the AIS Handbook. - Two hours of instruction that covers the rest of Chapter 30 in the AIS Handbook. - Two hours of apprenticeship, watching judging of artistic designs at a show.